-- 37. Feedback, at both formative and summative stage is a critical development tool and should: - a. relate to both the learning outcomes, the assessment criteria and the grading criteria; - b. always be clear relevant, motivating and constructive; - c. include an element which feeds forward: - d. be presented in a developmental manner; - e. be written clearly and concisely as an academic judgement not as a personal opinion; and - f. clearly demonstrate what it is for and what has been achieved. - 38.
+- 37. Feedback, at both formative and summative stage is a critical development tool and should: - a. relate to both the learning outcomes, the assessment criteria and the grading criteria; - b. always be clear relevant, motivating and constructive; - c. include an element which feeds forward; - d. be presented in a developmental manner; - e. be written clearly and concisely as an academic judgement not as a personal opinion; and - f. clearly demonstrate what it is for and what has been achieved. - 38.
 Courses may employ self and peer evaluation within their overall assessment processes.
 Self and peer assessment are valuable tools in enabling students to understand marking processes and the process of academic judgment in marking.
-Self and peer evaluation may be used: - a. when students have been working in teams and reflect upon their own or their peers' performance; - b. when students undertake a piece of work (e.g. a written exercise in class or create something and bring it to class) and self-assess and/or peer assess the work against a set of marking criteria. - 39.
-Summative feedback must be provided on the appropriate Assessment Feedback Form and must include any verbal feedback which was provided.
-This form relates to both the Learning Outcomes and the Marking Criteria for that module.
-The pre-completed information on the form must not be altered.
+Self and peer evaluation may be used:

-Excludes weekends and public holidays.
 Except in the case of the Dissertation module (C18301), where feedback and marks will be released within a maximum of fifty days, to allow for the thorough application of the University's moderation processes.
 See Schedule C for the derogation from paragraph 35.